Skip to content

 2. Anticipation

 Anticipation is a small movement that precedes a larger one.
-It is a subtle clue that a major event is about to happen.
+It's a visual clue for the audience, preparing them for a more major event or action.
 Think of a character squatting before taking a leap into the air.

 3. Staging